 And team ‘Rastech’ will work on improving the public transport system in Lilongwe.

-Once the challenges were defined, the teams started exploring and researching their challenge, thinking about the users, the impact, the information needed and so on.
+Once the challenges were defined, the teams started exploring and researching their challenge, thinking about the users, the impact, the required information, and so on.

 July 14th 2017

 Today we continued in the labs we were working in yesterday, upgrading our level.
-Challenge of the day: how to put data in a right order?
+Challenge of the day: how to put data in the right order.
 Each team got very creative and played with the codes to do so.
 In the end, a lot of teams figured out how to do it.